gravity226/useful_stuff/PGHelper/README.md

 export db_port='db_port'
 ```

-- Don't forget to source your bash profile
+- Don't forget to source your bash profile using terminal

 ```Bash
 source ~/.bash_profile
 ```

-- Now try it in Python.
+- Now try it in Python
 ```Python
 from PGHelper import PGHelper